zuplo/docs/articles/guides/archving-requests-to-storage.md

+---
-# Archiving requests to storage
+title: Archiving requests to storage
+---

 > Note - this sample uses Policies, read
 > [this guide](https://www.notion.so/policies-1ee0cc0d7a10402cb47991453156a2bd)